s02singh/BloodBound/README.md

 ## Gameplay Explanation ##

 **In this section, explain how the game should be played.
 Treat this as a manual within a game.
 Explaining the button mappings and the most optimal gameplay strategy is encouraged.**
+You have unlimited time/waves.
+Defeat all enemies in the wave to start the next one.
+There are 10 waves.

+Rage - As you inflict damage and take damage, you slowly build a rage meter.
+Once you are full, the character emits a red lightning aura.
+Press V to trigger Rage Blast.

+Current Controls:
+Movement: WASD
+Sprint: Hold shift
+Look: Mouse
+Jump: Space
+Equip: R
+Roll: Q
+Dash Attack - Sprint + Left click
+Light Attack: Left click
+Combos: Light x 3
+Block: Hold right click

 **Add it here if you did work that should be factored into your grade but does not fit easily into the proscribed roles!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**